History of feminism: Wollstonecraft and A Vindication

 Perhaps the most cited feminist writer of the time was Mary Wollstonecraft, She identified the education and upbringing of women as creating their limited expectations based on a self-image dictated by the typically male perspective.
 Despite her perceived inconsistencies (Miriam Brody referred to the "Two Wollstonecrafts") reflective of problems that had no easy answers, this book remains a foundation stone of feminist thought.

 Wollstonecraft believed that both genders contributed to inequality.
 She took women's considerable power over men for granted, and determined that both would require education to ensure the necessary changes in social attitudes.
 Given her humble origins and scant education, her personal achievements speak to her own determination.
-Wollstonecraft attracted the mockery of Samuel Johnson, who described her and her ilk as "Amazons of the pen".
-Based on his relationship with Hester Thrale, he complained of women's encroachment onto a male territory of writing, and not their intelligence or education.
 For many commentators, Wollstonecraft represents the first codification of equality feminism, or a refusal of the feminine role in society.

 19th century

 The feminine ideal

 19th-century feminists reacted to cultural inequities including the pernicious, widespread acceptance of the Victorian image of women's "proper" role and "sphere".
 The Victorian ideal created a dichotomy of "separate spheres" for men and women that was very clearly defined in theory, though not always in reality.
 In this ideology, men were to occupy the public sphere (the space of wage labor and politics) and women the private sphere (the space of home and children.)
 This "feminine ideal", also called "The Cult of Domesticity", was typified in Victorian conduct books such as Mrs Beeton's Book of Household Management and Sarah Stickney Ellis's books.
-The Angel in the House (1854) and El ángel del hogar, bestsellers by Coventry Patmore and Maria del Pilar Sinués de Marco, came to symbolize the Victorian feminine ideal.
+The Angel in the House (1854) and El ángel del hogar (The angel in the house) (1857), bestsellers by Coventry Patmore and María del Pilar Sinués de Marco, came to symbolize the Victorian feminine ideal.
 Queen Victoria herself disparaged the concept of feminism, which she described in private letters as the "mad, wicked folly of 'Woman's Rights'".